charlesreid1-com/charlesreid1.com/pelican/content/2015-06-10-arduino-hello-world.md

 capacity for electrons, whose charge is always neutral, and whose potential never changes.

+In fact, in hydraulics the term for the amount of potential available is "pressure head."
+A pipe of water raised 10 feet off the ground is said to have "10 feet of head."

 # The Hello World Circuit

 Now that we've covered voltage in general terms, let's talk about how voltage works